OlaYZen/plex-discord/README.md

 Open the application after you have created it.
 Navigate to OAuth2.
 The client ID that shows there is the client ID you have to add into the config.ini file

-Navigate now to Rich Preference > Art Assets.
+Navigate now to Rich Presence > Art Assets.
 Upload the two images from the icons folder to your application and make sure they are called "plexamp" and "plexweb".

 After the files are uploaded, then you are done.